 Observe the environment you work in.
 Your company’s ‘normal’ won’t be normal for your apprentice.
 Although they need to acclimatise, they might struggle to fit in if they feel singled out or don’t see people they can connect with.

-Some situations are more hostile, competitive or assertive than others, so you need to be sensitive and mindful about how you introduce your apprentice to the workplace.
+Some environments are more hostile, competitive or assertive than others, so you need to be sensitive and mindful about how you introduce your apprentice to it.

 #2 If their abilities are underestimated